-§4B107.
-Nursing Mothers - Educational Institutions Accommodations.
-1 2 §4B108.
-Discrimination - Responsible Agencies.
-3 §4B109.
-Rules and Regulations.
-Breastfeeding Promotion and Education - Department of 4 §4B110.
-5 Public Health and Social Services.
-Breastfeeding Promotion and Education - Guam Memorial 6 §4B111.
-7 Hospital, Maternal Health Care Providers and Maternal Health Care Facilities.
-8 9 §4B112.
+- 1 §4B107.
+Nursing Mothers Educational Institutions Accommodations. - 2 §4B108.
+Discrimination Responsible Agencies. - 3 §4B109.
+Rules and Regulations. - 4 §4B110.
+Breastfeeding Promotion and Education Department of - 5 Public Health and Social Services. - 6 §4B111.
+Breastfeeding Promotion and Education Guam Memorial - 7 Hospital, Maternal Health Care Providers and Maternal - 8 Health Care Facilities. - 9 §4B112.
 Effective Date.

-10 11 §4B100.
-Title.
-This Chapter shall be known, and may be cited, as the "Nana yan Patgon Act" or 12 the "Mother and Child Act."
-13 14 §4B101.
-Legislative Findings.
-15 I Liheslaturan Guahanfinds that throughout the United States, laws have been enacted to ensure that women have the right to breastfeed children in recognition of the 16 17 health and economic benefits of breastfeeding.
-Currently, Guam lacks any laws relative 18 to breastfeeding to address potential obstacles a woman may face when wanting to 19 breastfeed a child.
-20 I Liheslatura finds that the Patient Protection and Affordable Care Act require employers to provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child's birth each time such employee has need to express the milk.
-Employers are also required to provide a place, other than a 1 public, which may be used by an employee to express breast milk.
+- 11 §4B100.
+Title. - This Chapter shall be known, and may be cited, as the "Nana yan Patgon Act" or - 13 the "Mother and Child Act." - 14 §4B101.
+Legislative Findings. - 15 I Liheslaturan Guahanfinds that throughout the United States, laws have been - enacted to ensure that women have the right to breastfeed children in recognition of the - 17 health and economic benefits of breastfeeding.
+Currently, Guam lacks any laws relative - 18 to breastfeeding to address potential obstacles a woman may face when wanting to - 19 breastfeed a child. - 20 I Liheslatura finds that the Patient Protection and Affordable Care Act - 21 ("Affordable Care Act") amended Section 7 of the Fair Labor Standards Act ("FLSA") to - 22 require employers to provide reasonable break time for an employee to express breast - 23 milk for her nursing child for one year after the child's birth each time such employee has public, which may be used by an employee to express breast milk.